ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 ## Handling Continuous and Multivariate Random Variables

 - Let's look at each approach one by one.
-- Approximating to Discrete Values ​​to Obtain Probability Distributions
+    - Approximating to discrete values to obtain probability distributions
-- Enclosing Space to Calculate Probability
+    - Enclosing space to calculate probability
-- Introduction to Density and Probability Density Functions
+    - Introduction to density and probability density functions (pdf)

 ---